Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 **AWS Account**

+Create an AWS Account, allow API Access, the `access key` and `secret key` will be used on this sample.

 **Environment variables**

 At the `.vscode\launch.json`, find the env vars and add your Forge Client ID, Secret and callback URL.
 Also define the `ASPNETCORE_URLS` variable.
 The end result should be as shown below: